-The weather’s getting warmer, and the plum trees have started blooming, which can only mean that spring is just around the corner.
-That also means that the much-awaited sakura (cherry blossom) season is drawing near—it should start in late March!
-What with these tiny, beautiful pink blossoms being loved by locals and tourists alike, you can count on companies to cash in on the cherry blossom craze, leading to an abundance of sakura items in early spring.
+The weather’s getting warmer, which means that the much-awaited sakura (cherry blossom) season is drawing near—starting in late March!
+What with these tiny, beautiful pink blossoms being loved by locals and tourists alike, you can count on companies to cash in on the cherry blossom craze, leading to an abundance of sakura-themed merch, food and drink items in early spring.

-Of course, there are some sakura-themed items that you can still find all year round; for example, sakura-matcha KitKats, while not readily available in groceries or convenience stores, can always be found at Narita Airport.
-There are also some sakura-scented perfumes, lip balms, and air fresheners; accessories like phone charms and key chains are not uncommon, either.
-For this article, though, we’ll be focusing on the limited-edition and/or seasonal items, most of which are edible.
-(For some reason, although no one can quite pinpoint what sakura actually tastes like—and no, just because they’re cherry blossoms doesn’t mean they’ll taste like cherries—it’s popular to release sakura-flavored food and drinks in early spring.)
+Of course, some sakura-themed items such as accessories and beauty products can be found all year round.
+For this article, though, we’ll be focusing on the limited-edition and/or seasonal items, most of which are edible—for some reason, although no one can quite pinpoint what sakura actually tastes like.
+And no, just because they’re cherry blossoms doesn’t mean they’ll taste like cherries.

 1. Tumblers and mugs

 This author is specifically referring to Starbucks Japan’s sakura collection of tumblers, glasses, water bottles, and mugs, which is so popular that the items get sold out quite easily.
 The lineup has also gotten international attention—now, even neighboring countries like Taiwan and the Philippines have sakura-themed tumblers as well.
-For some reason, Starbucks has always released their sakura lineup (drinks, baked items, tumblers, etc.) before sakura season; they tend to go on sale from mid-February, and this year is no different.
+For some reason, Starbucks has always released their sakura lineup (drinks, baked items, tumblers, etc.) before sakura season; they tend to go on sale from mid-February.

-The 2017 lineup will go on sale from February 15 and (on paper, at least) are supposed to be in the market until mid-April, but based on this author’s observations from the past few years, you’d be lucky to still see the tumblers on sale in April (hence Starbucks’s disclaimer of “until supplies run out”).
+The 2019 lineup went on sale in mid-February and (on paper, at least) are supposed to be in the market until mid-April, but based on our observations from the past few years, you’d be lucky to still see the tumblers on sale in April (hence Starbucks’s disclaimer of “until supplies run out”).

-You probably shouldn’t be surprised that there’s sakura booze, too; Sankt Gallen Brewery created a beer made with cherry blossoms that will be sold from February 23 onwards (prices start at 2,040 yen for three bottles).
-You can also find Suntory’s sakura cherry chu-hi in convenience stores and groceries.
+You probably shouldn’t be surprised that there’s sakura booze too.
+Sankt Gallen Brewery created a beer made with cherry blossoms—prices start at ¥2,230 for three bottles.

 3. Sweet treats